sst/sst/www/docs/learn/write-to-postgresql.md

 ## Query the table

-Now let's implement the `addComment` and `comments` functions that we created back in the [Update the Core](update-the-core.md) chapter.
+Now let's implement the `addComment` and `comments` functions that we created back in the [Scaffold Business Logic](scaffold-business-logic.md) chapter.

 Open `services/core/article.ts` and replace the two placeholder functions with: